channeldorg/channeld-ue-plugin/docs/third-person-template.md

 Create a new GameMode Blueprint `ThirdPersonGameMode` (if it already exists, open it), and set `Game State Class`, `Player Controller Class`, `Player State Class` and `Default Pawn Class` to `ThirdPersonGameState`, `ThirdPersonPlayerController`, `ThirdPersonPlayerState` and `ThirdPersonCharacter` respectively:

 ![](images/game_mode.png)

+>Tip: You can use either `GameModeBase` or `ChanneldGameMode` as the base class.
+If the spatial channel will be used in the later development, you should use `ChanneldGameMode`.

 ##### 2.3.5.Apply the GameMode Blueprint
 Set `ThirdPersonGameMode` as the default Game Mode in the project settings